samuelajackson/samuelajackson.github.io/index.md

 ## Welcome to Samuel Jackson's github page!
-This is where you can find my repositories and whatnot.
+This is where I am displaying academic projects.

 ### Education